ansys/pyensight/doc/source/user_guide/omniverse_info.rst

 .. image:: /_static/omniverse_extension.png

-At this point, the same pyensight script can be used to connect to an EnSight session or the GUI panel can be used to connect to a copy of EnSight that was launched with the ``-grpc_server {port}`` option specified.
+At this point, the same pyensight script run in the Omniverse ``Script Editor`` panel can be used to connect to an EnSight session or the GUI panel can be used to connect to a copy of EnSight that was launched with the ``-grpc_server {port}`` option specified.

+The ``ansys.geometry.serviceui`` kit includes a GUI similar to the EnSight 2025 R1 user-defined tool.
+It allows one to select a target URI in Omniverse and the details of a gRPC connection to a running EnSight.
+For example, if one launches EnSight with ``ensight.bat -grpc_server 2345``, then the uri:  ``grpc://127.0.0.1:2345`` can to used to request a locally running EnSight to push the current scene to Omniverse.

 .. note::

-    The ``batch=False`` option used in the examples causes the EnSight GUI to be displayed together with the Omniverse Composer GUI.

-    Also, care must be taken to close the EnSight session before exiting an Omniverse application hosting a pyensight session or is it possible to leave the EnSight instance running.
+    If the ``ansys.geometry.service`` and ``ansys.geometry.serviceui``
+    do not show up in the Community extensions list in Omniverse, then it can be added to the ``Extension Search Paths`` list as:
+    ``git://github.com/ansys/pyensight.git?branch=main&dir=exts``.